-The Consumer Protection Division of the Attorney General’s Office protects Nebraskans from unfair, unconscionable and deceptive trade practices, ensures fair competition between businesses, and is responsible for oversight of charitable assets and entities.
-The Consumer Protection Division accomplishes this through: (1) consumer education, (2) mediation of consumer complaints, and (3) enforcement.
+The Attorney General’s Office protects Nebraskans from unfair, unconscionable and deceptive trade practices, ensures fair competition between businesses, and is responsible for oversight of charitable assets and entities.
+Our office’s Consumer Protection Division accomplishes this through:

 Mediation of Consumer Complaints

-Our Division offers mediation of disputes that a consumer may have with a business through our Consumer Protection Division Mediation Center.
-To resolve disputes, mediation relies on the voluntary cooperation of both the consumer and the business.
-The mediation process is started by filing a consumer complaint with our Division.
+Disputes that a consumer may have with a business can often be resolved as a result of the mediation process.
+Our office offers mediation through our Consumer Protection Division Mediation Center.
+Mediation relies on the voluntary cooperation of both the consumer and the business.
+The mediation process is started by filing a consumer complaint with our office.
 Each and every consumer complaint is reviewed by a mediator.
 The mediator, who is independent and neutral, acts as a "go between" for the consumer and the business.
-Disputes can often be resolved as a result of the mediation process.
-However, if the parties don’t reach a resolution through mediation, the consumer may choose to go through the legal process to have a court resolve the dispute.
-The consumer may want to consider small claims court or hiring an attorney.
-Please note that the Attorney General's Office cannot represent or provide legal advice to individuals.
-Furthermore, for each complaint, we determine whether the issue is best handled through our mediation process or whether another governmental entity is more appropriate to assist with the consumer’s complaint.
 The consumer will always be kept apprised of the status of his/her complaint, including whether a complaint has been referred to another governmental entity.
-To file a consumer complaint, click here.